pulkitkumar511/Car-Price-Prediction-Model/Steps and Requirements.md

 You need to have:

-Jupyter Notebook
+1)Jupyter Notebook

-Anaconda Prompt
+2)Anaconda Prompt

-Pycharm or Spyder
+3)Pycharm or Spyder